parathaprat/agent16z/README.md

-# Softlight Agent
+# Agent16z

 An AI-driven UI workflow capture agent that takes natural language requests and automatically executes UI actions in a browser, capturing screenshots and metadata of each state change.

 ## Overview

-Softlight Agent ("Agent B") is designed to:
+Agent16z is designed to:
 - Take natural-language requests like "Create a project in Linear" or "Create a repository on GitHub"
 - Use an LLM to plan generic UI actions dynamically (no hardcoding)
 - Execute those actions in a real browser via Playwright